svendroid/gridsome-plugin-plausible-analytics/README.md

 - Type: `Array[String]`
 - Default: None

 Do not track visits to the listed pages.
-Should be an array of strings, each representing a page to ignore.
+Should be an array of strings, each representing a page to ignore. e.g. `["/blog4, /rule/*, /how-to-*, /*/admin, /*/priv/*, /more-paths-here"]`
 For more information, check [Excluding Pages on Plausible](https://plausible.io/docs/excluding-pages).

 #### outboundLinkTracking (optional)